wilkyrlx/parakeet.ai/README.md

 ## Roadmap
-We hope to expand this project to provide a better service to our users as well as generate more robust data for the option of highly accurate Immortal AIs.
+We hope to expand this project to provide better service to our users while generating even more robust data to unlock the potential for highly accurate Immortal AIs.
 Our Roadmap going forward includes but is not limited to:
 1. Integrating chatbots that can continue the conversation with our curators.
 2. An embedded video speedfriending social media platform for our curators to socialize while opening a vector towards real likeness and personality modeling.
 3. Adding an audio recorder that  records the actual voices during speech-to-text such that families have the option of authentic voice replication.
-4. Integrating game-changing health features such as using ML models to non-invasively screen each audio recording for signs of early onset dementia or alzheimer's based on vocal patterns.
+4. Integrating game-changing health features such as using ML models to non-invasively screen each audio recording for signs of early onset dementia or Alzheimer's based on vocal patterns.